 - Transfer of assets (coins) from the central bank’s wallet to the users

 - Direct transactions – transfer of assets between wallets of users

 Based on traditional IT architecture, our blockchain-enabled app enables us to achieve high scalability, data dispersion, and customer ownership to the accumulated good on your own portfolio.

 The Stellar blockchain in combination with mobile payments eliminates expensive third parties from the transaction, passing savings on to users and their families abroad.

 Our mobile application allows users to transfer funds in the form of Stellar tokens directly from wallet to wallet.
 Please note that the platform can use other coins in the payments ecosystem.
 However, few other coins offer such scalability advantages as well as low transaction fees.

 Stellar includes a tool that allows you to search for transactions carried out on the network.
 With this, users can verify the history of transactions and remittances.
 This is a very simple way to monitor blockchain activity.
 Above are a few examples of Payments Explorer’s user interface.

-Use cases for blockchain – Conclusion
+Use cases for blockchain: conclusion

 Blockchain-enabled P2P mobile payments have the potential to extend financial services to large swathes of the world’s unbanked population.
-In regions of the world that receive remittances from loved ones in wealthier counties, applications that make it faster and cheaper to send money puts more profits in the hands of people who will benefit most.
+In regions of the world that receive remittances from loved ones in wealthier counties, applications that make it faster and cheaper to send money put more profits in the hands of people who will benefit most.